exercism/javascript/README.md

 ## Running the Unit Test Suite

 [Node.js](https://nodejs.org) must be installed.
 Follow these [instructions](http://exercism.io/languages/ecmascript/installation) for installing nodejs.
-We recommend using the LTS version.
+We recommend using the latest LTS version.

 Use `npm` to install all required dependencies: